wolfs/gradle-jpi-plugin/README.md

   local Maven repository.
 * `gradle publish` - Deploy your plugin to the Jenkins Maven repository to be included in the Update Center.
+* `gradle server` - Start a local instance of Jenkins (http://localhost:8080) with the plugin pre-installed for testing and debugging.

+## Debugging

+It is possible to attach a remote debugger to the Jenkins instance started by `gradle server`.
+The `GRADLE_OPTS` environment variable must be used to configure the JVM debug options.

+    $ export GRADLE_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005
+    $ ./gradlew server

 ## Examples